Predicting the future

 Search engines will need to invest in and increase their capability for detecting truth to give users surety in the answers they provide.

 Irrespective of how we obtain advice, sound advice is derived from experts.
-We trust those experts to judge the veracity of the intelligence we consume, and the substance of the facts for those predictions.
-Everyone I have interviewed raises a few possible futures for SEO, and I summarise one point from each here, in order of interviews:
+We trust those experts to judge the veracity of the intelligence we consume, and the substance of the facts for their predictions.
+Everyone I have interviewed raises a few possible futures for SEO, and I summarise one point each here, in order of interviews:

 David Freeman – ‘If we look at things that we do, things that people traditionally focus on in SEO, let’s take rankings, let’s take links, let’s take SEO metrics, for me they’re dead, and they will only be less critical moving forwards.’